pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/names.md

 ---
-title: "Intro to Pulumi: Resource Names"
+title_tag: "Intro to Pulumi: Resource Names"
+title: "Resource Names"
 meta_desc: A resource in Pulumi has a logical name (in Pulumi) and a physical name (in the cloud provider).
 Learn more about resource names and how to use them here.
 menu:
   intro: